One of Family Historian’s strengths is its interactive Diagrams and Charts, which can be used in a number of ways:

 Backing Up and Restoring Diagram Settings

 ƒh stores the settings associated with the core diagram types in the Windows registry, so backing them up is not simple.
-You should follow the advice at Move Family Historian Settings and Projects to back them up (and restore them in case of a PC failure) or if installing ƒh on a new PC.
+You should follow the advice at Family Historian Copy and Migration Guide to back them up (and restore them in case of a PC failure) or if installing ƒh on a new PC.